-Let’s hear how Scott has simplified his personal finances:
+Let’s hear how Phil has simplified his finances:

-What event lead you to realize you needed to get your financial life in order?
+What event lead you to realize you needed to improve your financial life?

 What area of your financial life needed the most work?

-What was your biggest challenge or roadblock you faced to get them in order?
+What was your biggest challenge or roadblock when it came to improving?

 How did you overcome this challenge or roadblock?

-How has getting your finances in order changed your life?
+How has your life changed since you began to change your financial life?

 How much of your personal finances have you automated?

-What advice or tips would you give to others who want to simplify their finances?
+What advice or tips would you give to others who want to improve their finances?

 What are your current financial goals?